What is the Best Material for Porch Columns?

 Our Customers Prefer FRP Columns

 Don’t just take our word for it – listen to what material our customers are choosing for their projects.
 According to a discussion on Houzz, several consumers would not use aluminum because of the lack of an architecturally pleasing design.
 For example, with PVC which offers a low maintenance solution, but it lacks the look and feel of traditional columns and has the potential of yellowing over time.

 According to a Houzz discussion, many consumers recommended using fiberglass due to its low maintenance and structural capabilities as compared to PVC.
 While wood is still a very popular and beautiful choice for column projects (which is why we still offer it), we all know it is not a matter of if, but when rot will strike.
-Customers reach out to us because they are tired of the upkeep and constant maintenance that wood requires.
+Customers reach out to us because they are tired of the maintenance that wood requires.
 However, some are nervous that FRP will not allow them to achieve the same historic or traditional look.
 According to one of our valued customers, our FRP columns provided a traditional look for their project and created a painless installation process.

-Fiberglass Polymer Columns Provides Peace of Mind
+Fiberglass Polymer Columns Provide Peace of Mind

 Our Fiberglass Polymer columns are the best material for porch columns.
 They offer countless advantages such as architectural beauty, strength, and rot resistance.
 They also provide you with something you may not realize – peace of mind.
 FRP columns give you the opportunity to sit on the porch with your favorite beverage, admire your work, and simply relax.
 You won’t have to worry about the performance, durability, or future of your columns.